backspaces/agentscript/README.md

 ## Github Pages

 A [gh-page](http://backspaces.github.io/agentscript/) is used for the site.
-It contains the dist/ dir as a models/ dir with sample models also used for testing.
+It contains the dist/ dir and a models/ dir with sample models also used for testing.

 It uses [the docs/ simplification](https://help.github.com/articles/user-organization-and-project-pages/#project-pages) for gh-page creation.

-The gh-page can be used as a CDN our sample models.
+The gh-page hosts our sample models.
 The fire model can be run with:
 > http://backspaces.github.io/agentscript/models?fire